Jump to a section

 Is an Ally Bank auto loan right for you?

 Ally Bank claims to offer competitive rates and has helpful features on its auto loans.
-Plus, it has a comprehensive lineup of protection products.
-The downsides for consumers are that the company has a reputation for less-than-stellar customer service, and it does not lend directly to you.
-The latter means you can’t find out what kind of deal you can get without going to the dealer and working with them.
+Also, it has a comprehensive lineup of protection products.
+Even more, the downsides for consumers are that the company has a reputation for less-than-stellar customer service, and it does not lend directly to you.
+Due to the latter, this means you can’t find out what kind of deal you can get without going to the dealer and working with them.

 With many online lenders allowing you to apply online and get an answer in just a few minutes (without leaving your couch), driving to a dealer is a huge drawback.
 However, if you don’t mind, head in and see what you can get.
 But remember to shop around as well so you can see how Ally’s quote stacks up to the competition.